Azure/PSRule.Rules.Azure/docs/customization/permit-outbound-management.md

 # Permit outbound management

-As discussed in [Azure.NSG.LateralTraversal][1], outbound management traffic is expected for for some subnets.
+As discussed in [Azure.NSG.LateralTraversal][1], outbound management traffic is expected from some subnets.
 Subnets that are expected allow outbound management traffic may include:

 - Privileged access workstations (PAWs)